Skip to main content

 You can use Restate's built-in CoreSerdes to serialize primitive types.
 Have a look at the serialization docs for other options.

-You cannot invoke any methods on the Restate context within a ctx.run function.
+You cannot use the Restate context within a ctx.run function.
 This includes actions such as getting state, calling another service, and nesting other journaled actions.

 Failure semantics

 Failures in ctx.run have the same semantics as failures in the rest of your handler code.
-By default, the ctx.run function is retried infinitely on failure, unless you throw a terminal error.
+By default, the ctx.run function is retried infinitely on failure, unless you specify differently in the retry policy (see below) or throw a TerminalException.

 Awaitable combinators